A Professional Chef's Response to My Request For Help With Homemade Pizza

 When I emailed Ruth about my Bermuda Pizza experience and asked her some general questions about preparing a great pizza, she wrote back and gave me some great advice that I would like to share with you.
-We also talked about doing a Novice2Pro interview and I'm hoping as I experiment making pizza in our wood-burning oven, Ruth can guide me to success.
+We also talked about doing a Novice2Pro interview, and I'm hoping as I experiment with making pizza in our wood-burning oven, Ruth can guide me to success.

-“I can’t tell you the reasons you preferred your friend's pizza over your own, I will give you some general thoughts on pizza making and the wood-burning oven.
+I need to find out why you preferred your friend's pizza over your own; I will give you some general thoughts on pizza making and the wood-burning oven.

 I find that the three main factors contributing to the final pizza you make are

-Dough worked solely by hand will produce a more varied crumb, but not necessarily a better crumb.
+Dough worked solely by hand will produce a more varied crumb but not necessarily a better crumb.
 The main thing to remember is that if you use a rolling pin, do not treat the dough aggressively or roughly.
-If you work the dough too roughly, it will loose more of the structure you have created during the rising than is necessary, and it may not recover in the oven.
+If you work the dough too roughly, it will lose more of the structure you have created during the rising than is necessary, and it may not recover in the oven.

 Have fun and Eat Your Pizza,